-Due to the rapid development and improvement of quantum computers (National Academies, 2019), it is important to keep implementations of quantum algorithms as hardware-independent and portable as possible, to enable the easy exchange of utilized quantum machines.
-Novel quantum algorithms are mostly specified and published in the abstract quantum circuit representation (Svore et al., 2006).
+Due to the rapid development and improvement of quantum computers [54], it is important to keep implementations of quantum algorithms as hardware-independent and portable as possible, to enable the easy exchange of utilized quantum machines.
+Novel quantum algorithms are mostly specified and published in the abstract quantum circuit representation [80].
 Therefore, to execute them, they must be implemented using the quantum programming language of a specific vendor (see section 3.1).
-However, the quantum programming languages are not standardized and are usually only supported by a small subset or even only one quantum hardware vendor (LaRose.
-2019).
-Therefore implementation of a quantum algorithm utilizing a specific quantum programming language can lead to a vendor lock-in.
-To circumvent this problem, a standardized, machine-readable, and vendor-agnostic representation for quantum circuits is required, which can be automatically translated representations of the different vendor-specific quantum programming languages (see section 2.4).
+However, the quantum programming languages are not standardized and are usually only supported by a small subset or even only one quantum hardware vendor [39].
+Therefore, the implementation of a quantum algorithm utilizing a specific quantum programming language can lead to a vendor lock-in.
+To circumvent this problem, a standardized, machine-readable, and vendor-agnostic representation for quantum circuits is required, which can be automatically translated into the representations of the different vendorspecific quantum programming languages (see section 2.4).

-Furthermore, after specifying a quantum algorithm using a certain quantum programming language, the utilized qubits and gates must be automatically mapped to qubits, gates, and measurements that are provided by the quantum machine to keep them independent of different quantum machines of a specific vendor (Booth Jr, 2012).
+Furthermore, after specifying a quantum algorithm using a certain quantum programming language, the utilized qubits and gates must be automatically mapped to qubits, gates, and measurements that are provided by the quantum machine to keep them independent of different quantum machines of a specific vendor [13].